 Baumeister, Vohs & Tice.

-There is also a good scientific basis to the claim that IQ Prime and EQPro efficiently target the core mechanisms of self-control, greatly improving general will power levels.
+There is also a good scientific basis to the claim that i9 efficiently target the core mechanisms of self-control, greatly improving general will power levels.
 These tasks are similar to the Stroop task in some ways, involving filtering out distracting information.
 They also strongly engage short term memory mechanisms for flexibly updating goal-relevant information.
 These kinds of cognitive skills are called executive functions, and they are closely associated with self-control and will power.